-Earlier this month, I had the opportunity to have couch comfort with a room full of powerful women for session 2 of the Women Under Pressure series.
-We discussed God’s Vision Concerning Marriage and Family.
+Earlier this month, I had the opportunity to have couch comfort with a room full of powerful women and we discussed God’s Vision Concerning Marriage and Family.
 Have you ever wondered what it takes to do this area of life like our fathers wants?

 Here are five tips to do marriage and family as God desires:

 1. Strive to learn Agape Love.
 This tip sat well with my soul.
 I did not know what it was like to truly love myself until I fell in love with the father.
 Can you image trying to love another person without practicing this love?
 God has a way of showing us what love is really all about.
 Agape is the one love that never changes.
 It is unconditional and beautiful even when the circumstance may not be.
 It is patient!
 It is a skill!
 It takes courage!
 It takes strategy!
 It takes perseverance!
 The scripture tells us that God is love- 1John 4:7.
 The only way to truly access and apply agape love is through intimacy with God.
 The beauty of Agape Love is that it can be practiced at any season in a persons life.